 The programs are probably a thing you set up ages ago and the only changes you make is press the +1-hour option and “off” when you go on holiday.

 So, why should you change?

-Reason 1: Cut energy waste and save money.
+1: Smart Heating cuts energy waste and saves money.

 No matter how assiduous you are in setting schedules and temperature to match what you want, you will always get it wrong.

-Smart Heating Control or a smart thermostat takes the guesswork out of heating control and so by eliminates a lot of energy waste.
+Smart Heating Control or a smart thermostat takes the guesswork out of heating control and eliminates a lot of energy waste.

 Did you know?

 In the UK, 62% of your energy is used for heating, 17% for hot water, 18% for lights and 3% for cooking.*

 On average we use 18,000 kWh of gas per year to heat our homes (The range is 5-30,000 kWh depending on size).

 This is not only expensive but has a big impact on your CO2 emissions.
 18,000 kWh of gas represents about 3.5 tonnes of CO2.
 You'd need about 166 trees to absorb that each year.